ALMworld/alllivesmatter.world/README.md

 * Test the application with the new language to verify correct rendering and functionality

 #### Right-to-Left (RTL) Language Support
 Currently, there are no specific implementations for RTL support.
-Contributions are valuable.
+Contributions are welcome.

 ### Contributing Guide